 Registries

-PEAC Protocol maintains registries for extension keys, attestation types, and advisory classifications.
+PEAC Protocol maintains registries for extension groups, receipt types, and advisory classifications.
 These registries define the standard vocabularies that all implementations use to describe interactions, payments, and other protocol events.

 {